Condition Analysis

 Based on weather conditions only — does not cover bird nesting restrictions or other access issues.

-- The sheltered woodland setting at Shipley Glen traps humid air and blocks wind penetration, meaning the strong SW winds recorded today will have minimal drying effect at rock level among the trees.
+- The sheltered woodland setting at Shipley Glen traps humid air and blocks wind penetration, dramatically slowing evaporation compared to exposed moorland gritstone venues.

 Warnings

-- Climbing on saturated gritstone risks permanent hold breakage — Shipley Glen's characteristic small crimps and edges are especially vulnerable when the rock is weakened.
+- Climbing on internally saturated gritstone risks permanent hold breakage — the small crimps and edges at Shipley Glen are especially vulnerable.

 Reasoning